 The country guidance is developed by the EUAA together with Member States.
 Rather than the position of the Agency, it represents the joint assessment of the situation in the country by all Member States, endorsed by the EUAA Management Board.
 The Agency coordinates the efforts in developing country guidance through the process described in Article 11 of the EUAA Regulation.

-No, country guidance is not binding.
-However, in accordance with Article 11 of the EUAA Regulation, Member States have the obligation to take into account the guidance notes and common analysis when examining applications for international protection, without prejudice to their competence for deciding on individual applications.
+While country guidance is not binding as such, in accordance with Article 11 of the EUAA Regulation, Member States have the obligation to take into account the guidance notes and common analysis when examining applications for international protection, without prejudice to their competence for deciding on individual applications.

 The competence for deciding on individual cases lies with the States.